What is Electronic Data Interchange?

 Increased Efficiency

-EDI replaces manual data entry with automated workflows, reducing processing time from days to minutes.
-This efficiency enables companies to handle high volumes of transactions with fewer resources.
+EDI replaces manual data entry with automated workflows, cutting processing time from days to minutes.
+Teams can handle higher transaction volumes without adding people.

 Cost Savings